Women in Spain: Role in society

-During the Francoist era, Spanish social values codified a stance of morality that established rigid standards female sexuality by restricting employment opportunities and prohibiting divorce, contraception, and abortion.
-The return of democracy saw to wide-sweeping changes in the status of women.
+During the Francoist era, Spanish social values codified a stance of morality that established rigid standards of female sexuality by restricting employment opportunities and prohibiting divorce, contraception, and abortion.
+The return of democracy saw wide-sweeping changes in the status of women.
 In the traditional Spanish world, women rarely entered or sustained careers in the national labor market.
-By the late 1970s, 22% of the country's adult women, still somewhat fewer than in Italy and in Ireland, had entered the work force.
-By 1984 this figure had increased to 33%, a level not significantly different from Italy or the Netherlands.
-Women still made up less than one-third of the total labor force, and in some prominent sectors, such as banking, the figure was closer to one-tenth.
+By the late 1970s, 22% of the country's adult women, still somewhat fewer than in Italy and Ireland, had entered the workforce.
+By 1984, this figure had increased to 33%, a level not significantly different from Italy or the Netherlands.
+Women still comprised less than one-third of the total labor force, and in some prominent sectors, such as banking, the figure was closer to one-tenth.
 A 1977 opinion poll revealed that when asked whether a woman's place was in the home only 22% of young people in Spain agreed, compared with 26% in Britain, 30% in Italy, and 37% in France.
 The principal barrier to women in the work place was not social pressure, but rather factors such as a high unemployment rate and a lack of part-time jobs.
 Women were achieving educational parity with men during the late 1970s.
-In 1983, approximately 46% of Spain's university enrollment was female, the 31st-highest percentage in the world, and comparable to most other European countries.
+In 1983, approximately 46% of Spain's university enrollment was female, the 31st-highest percentage in the world, and comparable to other European countries.

 At the height of the Francoist era, Spanish law and legislation discriminated against women who were married.
 Without her husband's approval (referred to as permiso marital), a wife was prohibited from employment and property ownership.
 The law also provided for less stringent definitions of such crimes as adultery and desertion for husbands than it did for wives.
 During Franco's era, although women's role was defined as that of a homemaker who had to largely avoid the public sphere in order to take care of the children, the legal rights over the children belonged to the father; until 1970 the husband could give a family's child to adoption without the consent of his wife.
-Significant reforms of this system were begun shortly before Franco's death, and they have continued at a rapid pace since then.
+Significant reforms of this system were begun shortly before Franco's death, and they have continued rapidly since then.
 The permiso marital was abolished in 1975; laws against adultery were cancelled in 1978; and divorce was legalized in 1981.
 That year, the parts of the civil code that dealt with family finances were also reformed.